ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 ## How to translate {#how-to-translate}

 1. **[Join our project on Crowdin](https://crowdin.com/project/ethereum-org/invite)**
-   You will need to Log in to your Crowdin account or Sign up if you don’t already have one.
+   You will need to log in to your Crowdin account or sign up if you don’t already have one.
 All that is required to sign up is an e-mail account and password.

 2. **Open the language you want to translate and find a document to work on**
    The website content is divided into a number of documents and language versions.
 You can check the progress of each document on the right – if translation progress is below 100%, please contribute!